I Gotta Get Mine Yo

 I Gotta Get Mine Yo!
 (Book of Rhymes) is the fourth studio album by Chubb Rock.
 It was released on September 1, 1992, via Select Records.
-Production was handled entirely by Trackmasters and Chubb Rock himself.
-It features contributions from Erma Franklin, Deneen Lowe, Eric Milteer, Curt Gowdy, Rob Swinga and Grand Puba.
-The album peaked at #127 on the Billboard 200 and at #24 on the Top R&B/Hip-Hop Albums.
+The album was produced by Trackmasters and Chubb Rock.
+It features contributions from Erma Franklin, Deneen Lowe, Eric Milteer, Curt Gowdy, Rob Swinga, and Grand Puba.
+The album peaked at No. 127 on the Billboard 200 and No. 24 on the Top R&B/Hip-Hop Albums.
 It spawned two singles: "Lost in the Storm" and "Yabadabadoo"/"I'm Too Much".